metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 cgatggctccatgctagtgctagtcgatga
 ```

-If we are interested in sequence matching the pattern `gatgctgcat`, but want to allow a certain number of errors, we can use the `--approx-pattern` option.
-Despite its name, this option doesn't allow any errors by default, so for simple patterns like the one we have here, both the `--approx-pattern` and the `-s` options are equivalent.
+If we are interested in sequence matching this pattern `gatgctgcat`, but want to allow a certain number of errors, we can use the `--approx-pattern` option.
+Despite its name, this option does not allow any errors by default, so for simple patterns like the one we have here, both the `--approx-pattern` and the `-s` options are equivalent.

 ```bash
 obigrep --approx-pattern gatgctgcat \